ZimbiX/pathfinder-elm/README.md

 ### Todo

+- Add gameId to URL if not present
 - Generate UUID to identify the user, and store in local storage - only when missing
 - Resume as the right player upon a page reload
 - Allow two players to draw their maze simultaneously on each device